 While the exact underlying causes of SBS are difficult to isolate and identify2, it is clear that good building ventilation improves symptoms and that high carbon dioxide levels have a role to play.3,4 Adequate ventilation also reduces the impact of other contributing factors to SBS, such as high volatile organic compound (VOC) concentrations that may arise from degassing of furniture and floor linings.5

-In a building afflicted with SBS, nearly all occupants may be affected3,4 with detrimental effects on their wellbeing and productivity.
-Normally, symptoms disappear as soon as the sufferer leaves the building, but as any possible long-term effects are yet unknown, precautions should be taken to avoid cases of SBS.6
+In a building afflicted with SBS, nearly all occupants may be affected3,4 with detrimental effects on their well being and productivity.
+Normally, symptoms disappear as soon as the sufferer leaves the building, but as any possible long-term effects are yet unknown, precautions should be ensure prevention of sick building syndrome.6

 Preventing Sick Building Syndrome

-The Health and Safety Executive advice for eliminating SBS at the workplace focuses on a range of strategies to combat SBS, including improving lighting, ensuring spaces are well-ventilated and that ventilation systems are also well maintained.7 They also mention one of the challenges of diagnosing SBS is that polluting chemicals and gases may be ‘present at several times lower than the current occupational exposure limits’ and therefore that ‘sampling may be complex’.
+The Health and Safety Executive advice for eliminating SBS at the workplace focuses on a range of strategies for preventing sick building syndrome, including improving lighting, ensuring spaces are well-ventilated and that ventilation systems are also well maintained.7 They also mention one of the challenges of diagnosing SBS is that polluting chemicals and gases may be ‘present at several times lower than the current occupational exposure limits’ and therefore that ‘sampling may be complex’.